 “Black in a White World: The Watts Prophets and the Promise of Democratic Futurity,” in Black Popular Culture and Social Justice: Beyond the Culture edited by Lakeyta Bonnette-Bailey and Jonathan Gayles, (New York: Routledge, 2023), 142-155.
 Read.

-“The Value of Uncertainity in Uncertain Times (Or, ‘Pay Attention You Assholes!’): Donald Trump, David Simon, and The Plot Against America,” in American Television in the Trump Era edited by Karen McNally (Detroit, MI: Wayne State University Press, forthcoming).
+“The Value of Uncertainty in Uncertain Times (Or, ‘Pay Attention You Assholes!’): Donald Trump, David Simon, and The Plot Against America,” in American Television During a Television Presidency edited by Karen McNally (Detroit, MI: Wayne State University Press, 2022), 97-115.
+Read.

 “The Politics and Literature of Unknowingness: Philip Roth’s Our Gang and The Plot Against America” in A Political Companion to Philip Roth edited by Lee Trepanier and Claudia-Franziska Bruehwiler (Lexington, KY: The University of Press of Kentucky, 2017), 64-94.
 Read.
 Reprinted in vogelinview May 2, 2018.
 Read.

 “The Dangerous Ambivalence of John Steinbeck” in A Political Companion to John Steinbeck edited by Cyrus Ernesto Zirakzadeh and Simon Stow (Lexington, KY: The University Press of Kentucky, 2013), 8-16.
 Read.

 “‘Can You Honestly Love a Dishonest Thing?’: The Tragic Patriotism of The Winter of Our Discontent” in A Political Companion to John Steinbeck edited by Cyrus Ernesto Zirakzadeh and Simon Stow (Lexington, KY: The University Press of Kentucky, 2013), 325-348.
 Read.